 - If a parking space does not exist, a condominium association may create a parking space to facilitate the installation of an electric vehicle charging station.

-- The legislation provides that if an application to install a charger for a home or condominium owner is not denied in writing within 60 days of the receipt, the application will automatically be deemed approved.
+- The legislation provides that if an application to install a charger for a home or condominium owner is not denied in writing within 60 days of receipt, the application will automatically be deemed approved.

 - New York legislation features a civil penalty for condominium associations that do not comply with the right-to-charge laws.
 In actions to enforce compliance, New York will cover the attorney fees and costs of the prevailing party for home and condominium owners.